anywhichway/examplify/README.md

 ### After Markdown Parsing

-`examplify` will also process code blocks marked as `!html` after the Markdown has been parsed.
+`examplify` will also process code blocks marked as `!html` and `!javascript` after the Markdown has been parsed.

 You can use this in a browser if your server does not support `examplify`.